Combahee River Collective: Importance of Black women's liberation

 The CRC emphasized a fundamental and shared belief that "Black women are inherently valuable, that...(their) liberation is a necessity not as an adjunct to somebody else's but because of (their own) need as human persons for autonomy..." and expressed a particular commitment to "working on those struggles in which race, sex, and class are simultaneous factors in oppression..."
 The CRC sought to "build a politics that will change our lives and inevitably end our oppression."

+Black women's liberation seeks to dismantle these intersecting systems of oppression and create a more equitable society; seeking to empower Black women to reclaim their agency and assert their rights, autonomy, and self-determination.
+It envisions broader social transformation that benefits not only Black women but also their communities and society as a whole and challenge societal expectations, stereotypes, and constraints that limit Black women's choices, opportunities, and overall well-being.

 Importance of Black feminism

 Black feminism is a feminist movement that focuses on Black women and their rights.

 The Black feminist movement addresses Black women's unique experience of discrimination and oppression.
 Often, the feminist movement focuses on white, upper-class women and does not include other races, ethnicities, sexualities, economic classes, and other axes of oppression.
 The Black feminist movement gives Black women support and a group that fights for them directly.

-Black feminists played a big role in the civil rights movement and more recently in the Black Lives Matter movement.
-Although these movements made great strides for Black people, the unique problems of Black women are often left behind.
-The Black feminist movement is still important.
+The Black feminist movement emphasized the importance of Black women defining and representing themselves, challenging dominant narratives and stereotypes.
+It called for autonomy in shaping their own agendas and strategies for activism.

+Black feminism centered the experiences and perspectives of Black women, it emphasized the need to analyze oppression through an intersectional lens and to prioritize the liberation of all marginalized groups; the significance of identity and shared experiences in building solidarity among marginalized groups.
+It advocated for alliances between various oppressed communities to challenge systems of power and work towards collective liberation.

 End

 The Collective held its last network retreat in February 1980 and disbanded some time later that year.
+Several factors contributed into their decision, ranging from internal disagreements to challenges faced by the collective.

+The collective consisted of diverse voices and perspectives, and over time, disagreements arose regarding political strategies, priorities, and ideologies.
+These differences made it difficult for the collective to maintain a cohesive and unified front.
+Like many grassroots organizations, the Combahee River Collective faced financial and resource limitations.